 Security properties cannot be verified through testing since there is no way to test all possible attacks.
-Instead, they must be verified analytically through security modeling.
-This means establishing mathematical models in which security properties can be formally stated and proved.
+Instead, they must be verified analytically through security modeling, or empirically through the test of time.
+Analytic verification means establishing plausible mathematical models in which security properties can be formally stated and proved.